 Just how many fossils are there below the Ark.
 If we include the microfossils that make up much of the limestone the numbers would truly be astronomical.
 Surely there are septillions upon septillions of organisms represented in the rock below the Ark Encounter.
 But we are going to limit ourselves to macrofossils (1/4-inch or larger) for our estimate.

 To make an estimate of the fossils in the rocks below the Ark Encounter we will start with rock that has a moderate density of fossils.
-In one square foot of rock with moderate fossil representation that there are 40 small fossil shells, crinoids and bryozoans spread out horizontally.
-Vertically the shells mostly lie flat and at least 20 layers of shells is discernible in a foot of thickness.
+In one square foot of rock with moderate fossil representation I estimate there are 40 small fossil shells, crinoids and bryozoans spread out horizontally.
+Vertically the fossils mostly lie flat and at least 20 layers of fossilized shells are discernible in a foot of thickness.

-That gives us 400 shells in one cubit foot.
-There is at least a 30 foot thick section of fossil-dense rock over this entire area with another 100 to 300 feet of additional layers of rock with locally dense fossils.
-A very conservative estimate would be that there is at least 40 feet of medium density fossil-bearing rock below the Ark Encounter.
-So that would be 800 shells per cubit foot x 40 cubit feet or 32000 shells per 30 cubic feet.
+That gives us 400 fossils in one cubic foot.
+There is at least a 30 foot thick section of fossil-dense rock over this entire area with another 100 to 300 feet of additional layers of rock some with locally dense fossils.
+A very conservative estimate would be that there is at least 40 feet of medium-density fossil-bearing rock below the Ark Encounter.
+So that would be 800 shells per cubic foot x 40 cubic feet or 32000 shells per 30 cubic feet.
 If we multiply that by the amount of surface area of the Ark Encounter (34.848 million square feet) we get 1,115,136,000,000.
 Let’s round that down to an even 1 trillion fossils.

 The conclusion: The Ark Encounter sits on over 1 trillion (1,000,000,000,000) macrofossils in addition to countless smaller fossils.